Zwei Personen stempeln mit Farben auf ein Blatt Papier©Ben Kuhlmann

 Geschichtsabdrucke / Antifaschistische Orte in Offenbach

-On May 22, 1933, a public book burning by the National Socialists took place at Schlossplatz in Offenbach.
-This event was supported by students and teachers of the Technical Schools, the predecessor institution of HfG.
+On May 22, 1933, a public book burning organized by the National Socialists took place at Schlossplatz in Offenbach.
+It was supported by students and teachers of the Technische Lehranstalten, the predecessor institution of HfG Offenbach.
+In order not to let this wrongdoing be forgotten and to critically engage with current right-wing and fascist tendencies, the “Politics Day” working group at HfG is actively involved.

 WDC 2026 | Geschichtsabdrucke / Antifaschistische Orte in Offenbach